Competition in Congress to abuse me, his sanity lost: PM Modi - ExBulletin

 We know that Congress does not even accept the identity of Lord Ram.
 They have no faith in Ram temple in Ayodhya, even reject the existence of Ram Setu, but they brought Ravan out of Ramayan, he said.

-It does not surprise me that they used such abusive words towards me… But what surprises me is that the Congress party and its main leaders never officially apologize… Yes, we can say things in a fit of rage but an apology may follow…
+It does not surprise me that they used such abusive words towards me… But what surprises me is that the Congress party and its main leaders never officially apologize… Yes, things can be said in a fit of rage but an apology may follow…

 Congress thinks it is within its rights to insult the country’s prime minister and demote the prime minister, he said.